ilmihur/depthscanner/README.md

 The recommended way to install **depthscanner** is to use [Anaconda/conda](https://conda.io/docs/).
 Once you have Anaconda installed, open `Anaconda Prompt` as administrator and follow the steps below.

-Create a conda environment with python 2.7:
+Create a new conda environment using python 2.7:

     $ conda create -n scanner python=2.7